Marsala Wine Guide: Birth Of A Legend

 So as you can see, Marsala is a world, not a wine.
 It is a tradition and a way of living and interpreting a territory.

 Like for Sherry, the sea with its breezes influences the maturation of the wine, and although there is no flor, the famous mold that covers the wine, the flavor of Marsala is fabulous.

 A mix of spicy, ripe, herbaceous, and salty flavors swirl and create addiction.
 But to understand better, let’s see how the various types of Marsala have been divided.

 Types of wine and grapes used to produce Marsala

 First of all, the subdivision given by the color changes the pigmentation but also the vines with which they are produced: Oro and Ambra are made with the main white grape varieties, namely Grillo, Cataratto, Ansonica and Damaschino.
 While Perricone, Nero d’Avola and Nerello Mascalese are used for Marsala Rubino.

 Having made this distinction, we move on to processing and adding mistella, must or alcohol.
 The mistella is cooked must to which aqua vitae has been added.

-Marsala Fine, the first step: it has 17 degrees and must be aged for at least 1 year.
-Dry, semi-dry or sweet.
-The wine is aromatic spicy, but not too elaborate.
+The first step in making Marsala fine is to age it for at least a year.
+Dry, semi-dry, or sweet.
+The wine is aromatic and spicy, but not too elaborate.

-Marsala Superiore, 18 degrees of alcohol, 124 months of barrel aging and also, in this case, it is available in dry, semi-dry and sweet versions.
-Here we begin to think: the bouquet is large and complex with suggestions of candied citrus fruits, anise, spices and a certain elegance.
+Marsala Superiore has 18 degrees of alcohol and 124 months of barrel aging, and in this case, it is available in dry, semi-dry, and sweet versions.
+Here we begin to think: the bouquet is large and complex, with suggestions of candied citrus fruits, anise, spices and a certain elegance.

 Marsala Superiore Riserva is an excellent and structured superior that deserves further aging in wood to enhance its aroma: 48 months of aging in wood.